heistp/antler/README.md

   to VBR or bursty traffic, or combinations in one flow
 * system runner for system commands, e.g. for setup, teardown, data collection, and mid-test config changes
-* parallel test execution, with nested serial and parallel runs
+* parallel execution of entire tests, with nested serial and parallel test runs
-* result streaming during test (may be enabled, disabled or configured to deliver only some results, e.g. just logs)
+* result streaming during test (may be enabled, disabled or configured to deliver only some results, e.g. just logs, but not pcaps)
 * plots/reports using Go templates, with included templates for time series and FCT plots using [Google Charts](https://developers.google.com/chart)
 * configuration using [CUE](https://cuelang.org/), to support test parameter